-What I’ve found in working with clients and in my own life is that the behaviors we typically engage in to relieve stress can oftentimes become addictive and they can actually prevent us from enjoying vibrant health, fulfilling relationships and career advancement that we deeply desire.
+What I’ve found in working with clients, and in my own life, is that the behaviors we typically engage in to relieve stress can oftentimes become addictive and they can actually prevent us from enjoying vibrant health, fulfilling relationships, and career advancement that we deeply desire.

-We find ourselves living in what I like to call a “Gray Area” of life.
+We find ourselves living in what I like to call a “gray area” of life.
 A place where we intuitively know we’re capable of so much more but just don’t know what actions to take to close the gap between where we are currently, and where we dream of being.

 So what is the Gray Area?

-We’re afraid of change and feel handcuffed to their current job which provides those 4 weeks per year vacation and generous benefits package.
-They long for early retirement when they’ll “finally” be happy.
-What they really want is to have the freedom and money to do what they want NOW, have balance in their work and personal lives and experience joy in the present instead of having to wait for another 10 to 20 years.
+We’re afraid of change, but yet feel handcuffed to our current job that provides 4 weeks of vacation and generous benefits package.
+We long for early retirement when we can “finally” be happy.
+What we really want is to have the freedom and money to do what we want NOW and experience joy in the present instead of having to wait for another 10 or 20 years.

 Not knowing how to deal with the stress and unhappiness, we turn to negative coping aids like alcohol.
 We might even say, “It’s no big deal since most everyone else is doing it so some degree”.

 We falsely believe that if we just learn how to moderate our drinking and commit to a meditation practice or something similar, we’d be able to eliminate our stress.
 But it doesn’t work very long.
 We find ourselves back in the same pattern again and again.